Neighborhoods and districts of San Antonio: East

-Bordered roughly by IH-37 to the west, IH-35 to the north, IH-10 to the south, and Loop 410 to the east, the East Side is home to the San Antonio Stock Show & Rodeo, the AT&T Center and its older neighbor, the Freeman Coliseum.
+Bordered roughly by IH-37 to the west, IH-35 to the north, IH-10 to the south, and Loop 410 to the east, the East Side is home to the San Antonio Stock Show & Rodeo, the Frost Bank Center and its older neighbor, the Freeman Coliseum.
 Other northern cities include Windcrest, a northeastern suburb known for its extravagant Christmas light displays.
 The far southeastern suburb of China Grove is located along US 87 and was the subject of a Doobie Brothers song entitled China Grove.
 The Pecan Valley neighborhood, located west of China Grove, was the host of the 50th Anniversary of the PGA Golf Championship.
 The East Side most notable residents were actress Joan Crawford and congressman Percy Sutton of New York.
 Joan Crawford was born and raised on the infamous Cherry Street area.
 Soap star Al Freeman was also born and raised in San Antonio along with actress Paula Prentiss.